SzomkoDawid/WebShopApplication/README.md

 password : password

 Admin View :
-* Logging into your own account
+* Login into your own account
 * Add product and save it in database
 * Delete product from view and database
 * Preview of user list

 User View :

-* Logging into your own account
+* Login into your own account
 * Preview of product list (products are categorized)
 * Adding product to your own cart